 Rooms

-Rooms are equipped with air conditioning.
-Rooms have a double bed or a king-size bed.
+Rooms feature a living room and a bathroom.
+Air conditioning ensures comfortable temperatures.
+Guests have a sea view from the balcony or terrace, which are standard features of some rooms.
+Rooms include a sofa bed.
+Children's beds can be requested for younger guests.
 A safe and a minibar are also available.
-Additional features include a mini fridge and a tea/coffee station.
-A direct dial telephone, a television with satellite/cable channels, a radio and WiFi are provided as well.
+Guests will also find a refrigerator included among the standard features.
+A direct dial telephone, a television with satellite/cable channels and WiFi are provided as well.
 Bathrooms are equipped with a shower and a bathtub, as well as a hairdryer.
-Wheelchair-friendly rooms can be booked.
 Family rooms are available for parents with children.

 Sports/Entertainment